FAQs

 A CDFI is a private financial institution that exists to meet community financing needs outside the margins of conventional finance.
 They work in all 50 states in urban, rural, and Native communities, providing billions of dollars of new financing each year.
 CDFIs provide financing with development services—technical assistance and training to help their borrowers succeed.

-Can you give an example of a possible CDFI loan in Bloomington or Monroe County?
+Can you give an example of a possible CDFI loan in your region?

 • Affordable & Workforce Housing, including supportive housing